 The comments below are of a general nature based on the Bank's understanding of current law and practice in Iceland.
+They relate only to the position of persons who are the absolute beneficial owners of Notes.
+They may not apply to certain classes of person such as dealers.
 Prospective holders of Notes who are in any doubt as to their personal tax position or who may be subject to tax in any other jurisdiction, should consult their professional advisers.